 Jennifer Lee (b.
 1977) paints depictions of found photography often sourced from internet forums and online shopping sites.
 Her work is startlingly photo realistic, rendered in an intimate scale that invests familiar objects with a psychological depth.
 Lee portrays photographs with a sharp self-awareness, painting on thick jute burlap that degrades the mechanical process of photography while perversely simulating it.
 Lee, a semiotician in a visual sense, chooses her subjects for their availability as collective symbolic objects and deploys them in sequences that produce a kind of quasi syntactical language, hinting at meaning but ultimately resolving themselves into an intuitive poetry.
 Despite their visual swiftness, these paintings are painstakingly constructed in an effort to pull an image apart and then rebuild it.
 The slowness and transgression of this process is reminiscent of Warhol’s early silent films as well as Vija Celmin’s meditative renderings.

-View CVOutside Exhibition
+View CVMuseum Exhibition

-Jennifer J. Lee at Alice Amati Gallery
+Jennifer J. Lee at MoCA Los Angeles

 exhibition catalog